 Under California and federal law, a former employee can bring a claim of wrongful termination in violation of public policy if they can show that they were terminated after exercising a legal right (such as complaining about sexual harassment), refusing to engage in illegal conduct, or reporting illegal conduct to a government official/agency, someone with authority over the employee or another employee with authority to investigate, discover or correct the violation of non-compliance.

-If you have been wrongfully terminated in violation of public policy, contact the Setareh Law Group today for a free, no-cost consultation with one of our experienced and knowledgeable attorneys who will listen to you and determine if you have a viable claim.
+If you have been unlawfully terminated in violation of public policy, contact the Setareh Law Group today for a free, no-cost consultation with one of our experienced and knowledgeable FMLA wrongful termination attorneys who will listen to you and determine if you have a viable claim.